 Saint Michael’s offers competitive merit scholarships that are based on academic achievement and promise.
 Scholarships range from $1,000 to full tuition.
 All accepted students who meet minimum academic criteria will automatically be considered for competitive merit scholarships.
 These are limited in number.

-Use our Net Price Calculator to get an estimate of your financial aid package.
+Use either our Net Price Calculator to get an estimate of your financial aid package.

-Now in its 13th year, the Saint Michael's College Book Award for Academic Achievement with a Social Conscience recognizes high school juniors who exhibit the characteristics of an ideal Saint Michael's student.
-Award nominations are submitted by school guidance counselors, based on academic success in the high school's most rigorous curriculum, membership in National Honors Society or an equivalent program, and a demonstrated commitment to social justice issues through leadership, community service, and a genuine concern for others.
+The Saint Michael’s College Book Award for Academic Achievement with a Social Conscience recognizes high school juniors who exhibit the characteristics of an ideal Saint Michael’s student.
+Award nominations are submitted by school guidance counselors, based on academic success in the high school’s most rigorous curriculum, membership in National Honors Society or an equivalent program, and a demonstrated commitment to social justice issues through leadership, community service, and a genuine concern for others.
 Over 1,000 high schools participate and almost 2,000 students are nominated annually.
-Winners of the book award are eligible for a scholarship ranging from $5,000 to full tuition.
+Winners of the book award are eligible for a scholarship ranging from $15,000 to full tuition.

 Saint Michael’s offers two 3+2 engineering programs, one with the University of Vermont and one with Clarkson University.